 You can invoke CMake from your conanfile.py file and automate the build of your library/project.
 Conan provides a CMake() helper.
-This helper is useful to call cmake command both for creating conan packages or automating your project build with the conan build . command.
-The CMake() helper will take into account your settings to automatically set definitions and a generator according to your compiler, build\type, etc.
+This helper is useful in calling the cmake command both for creating Conan packages or automating your project build with the conan build . command.
+The CMake() helper will take into account your settings in order to automatically set definitions and a generator according to your compiler, build_type, etc.